 getValidMoveshould use a

-wonfunction so that it (and any helper functions it uses) don't do unnecessary work.
-For example, When checking if the row
+wonhelper functions so that they (and any helper functions they use) don't do unnecessary work.
+For example, when checking if the row

 O X Xor